 Ace Norton (yes, that’s his real name) is an artist and filmmaker born and raised in Venice, California.
 Ace creates visuals on a variety of media platforms including music video, advertising, fashion, and film.
 He also draws, sculpts and is frequently commissioned for his installation work.

 A third generation filmmaker in his family, Ace grew up on movie sets.
-When he was just seven years old, his dad let him say, “Action!” and an entire Vietnamese village blew up.
+When he was just seven years old he said “Action!” and an entire Vietnamese village blew up.
 He was immediately hooked.

 He would spend most of his childhood making films, and by the end of his high school career, he had written and directed over two hundred shorts.
 Ace attended the University of Southern California in their film production program, and shortly after graduating, started a small production company out of his house with a number of his closest film school friends called, Commondeer.